sho-87/cognitive-battery/README.md

 5. Invoke your `run()` method and save the returned dataframe to a file
 6. Update the QT Designer UI file and rebuild using the conversion script

-Consider making a pull request.
-However, I will only add tasks that are using a standard implementation and have a journal reference.
+Consider making a pull request and please include a journal reference for any new tasks you add.

 ##TODO
 In no particular order...